GOP House hopeful says more in Congress should be armed

 COLUMBIA, S.C.
-(AP) — The Republican seeking to replace Mick Mulvaney in Congress says the shooting of a congressman during baseball practice is a prime example of why more people should carry guns.
+(AP) — The Republican seeking to replace Mick Mulvaney in the U.S. House said Thursday that the shooting of a congressman during a recreational baseball practice is a prime example of why more people should carry guns.

-Ralph Norman told The Associated Press on Thursday that more people would have been injured or killed if officers providing security for House Majority Whip Steve Scalise hadn’t been armed.
-Scalise was shot Wednesday when a man opened fire morning during a practice in Alexandria, Virginia.
+Ralph Norman, a former state lawmaker seeking to represent South Carolina’s 5th District, said that more people would have been wounded or killed if officers providing security for House Majority Whip Steve Scalise hadn’t been armed when a man opened fire Wednesday morning at a ballfield in Alexandria, Virginia.

-Norman says he has a concealed carry permit and feels members of Congress should be able to protect themselves.
+“Absolutely,” Norman, a real estate developer and former state lawmaker, told The Associated Press, when asked if he wanted to carry a weapon if elected to the House seat.
+“More people ought to be armed.”

-Norman spoke after a forum with other candidates ahead of Tuesday’s special election for South Carolina’s 5th District seat.
+Norman, who faces off with Democrat Archie Parnell and three third-party candidates in next Tuesday’s election, said he has a concealed carry permit in South Carolina.

 Most Read Stories